textarcana/textforms/README.md

 ## Forbidden Words

 Textforms allows you to define a dictionary of words you don't want to be allowed in your poems.

 Only a couple of example words are forbidden by default.
 You can forbid more words by editing `lib/dictionary_of_forbidden_words`

+### Why forbid certain words?

+This practice was directly inspired by [John Ashbery](http://en.wikipedia.org/wiki/John_Ashbery), who is assiduous about avoiding the re-use of words that he has already used in the past.

 ## Dependencies